hayemaxi/amazon-q-developer-cli/rfcs/0000-extra-granular-permissions.md

 - Write to `/path/to/output` and all its subdirectories without confirmation
 - Prompt to write to `/path/to/project/config` or its subdirectories (despite the broader allow rule existing)

-Path patterns support standard glob style syntax.
-Paths are stored and displayed as provided by the user, but are normalized to absolute paths when comparing against what is requested by the fs_read and fs_write tools.
+Path patterns support standard glob syntax and are normalized to absolute paths when comparing.

-## Command-Based Permissions
+### Command-Based Permissions

 For the `execute_bash` tool, users can allow or block specific commands: